 The ZIONOR Lagopus ski and snowboard goggles are optimized for sun protection and overall performance.
 The double lenses are built with 100% UV400 sun protection and a specialized anti-fogging coating for ultimate eye protection.
 And while most ski goggles offer the same UV400 protection, they’re not all built equally.
 Some goggles are better than others with their UV protection, and the ZIONOR goggles offer top-of-the-line protection.
 We didn’t have any issues with sunburn, even on the sunniest days on the slopes.

 Another one of the best features you can get with these ski goggles is the magnetic lens swapping functionality.
 If you ever want to switch out lenses to get different visible light transmission (VLT) levels, simply pop the current lens off the magnetic portion of the frame and replace it with the desired lens.
+This is very handy when on the best ski mountains in Colorado.
 The ZIONOR Lagopus ski goggles are super wind resistant as well, protecting your eyes from the bitter cold air as you’re cruising down the slopes.
 Unfortunately, while the goggles do work over the glasses, they only fit over small and medium frames.